 Motorcycle accidents occur at the same rate as other car accidents, but their consequences can be more severe and longer-lasting for the biker.
 Even when wearing a helmet, injuries can be catastrophic.
-Because of the increased risk of harm, anyone involved in a motorcycle accident should consult a motorcycle accident attorney.
+Because of the increased risk of harm, anyone involved in a bike accident should consult a motorcycle accident attorney in St. Petersburg, FL.

 Many assumptions are made about motorcyclists and the hazards of riding a motorcycle, making it easy to write off naysayers.
 This is why it’s important to stay informed about the proven dangers and statistics of motorcycle accidents.